 The Chateau de Chinon commands the river Vienne and its valley from atop a promontory.

-The Gauls built their oppidum, Kairo, on the promontory; the Romans built a stone fortress.
+The Gauls built their fortress, Kairo, on the promontory; the Romans built a stone fortress.

 Their descendant Henry II Plantagenêt, King of England, built the current fortress, and lived there until his death in 1189.

 His eldest son Richard the Lionheart succeeded him, but died shortly after.

-His younger brother, John Lackland, became king, but was sentenced to surrender all his French possessions after abducting Isabelle of France in order to marry her.
+His younger brother, John Lackland, became king, but was sentenced to surrender all his French possessions after abducting Isabelle of France to marry her.